JammyDodgers297/AFApatcher-EU4/README.md

 Please note that you must have Python installed in order to run the patcher: https://www.python.org/

+Please note: I would recommend not using this program on canals as it makes all canals start the game already built.
+Canal mounuments should be updated manually!

 ### To use:
 1) Create a folder to put the patcher file in wherever is convenient for you (mine is on my desktop).